jonas089/daga-gator-sol/README.md

 ```
 ![teaser](https://github.com/jonas089/solforge-interview-task/blob/master/resources/teaser.png)

-Data-gator will immediately start fetching all Blocks for the current `epoch`, storing both `Blocks` and all the `Transactions` in those Blocks in seperate tables.
+Data-gator will immediately start fetching all `Blocks` for the current `epoch`, storing both `Blocks` and all the `Transactions` in those `Blocks` in separate tables.
 For now the tables are those of a memory DB (which implements insert and get similar to what one would see when migrating to SQL).

 Simultaneously, this will start an axum server that serves routes such as `127.0.0.1:8080/ping`.